gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

   <li>Push your changes to Gerrit for review.
 The first time you will need to do
   some <a href="#gerritsetup">initial setup</a>.
 Follow Gerrit's documentation to create a change and upload it for review.</li>

-  <li>Push your changes to Gerrit for review.
-The first time you will need to do
-  some initial setup.
-Follow Gerrit's documentation to create a change and upload it for review.</li>

   <li>After setting up gerrit on your system, you can push your changes for review using:
   	<pre>git push origin HEAD:refs/for/master</pre>
   </li>